nihonmiah71/JLPT-Grammar-Database/README.md

+# Disclaimer

+Due to filesize issues the deck with audiofiles can be found here https://drive.google.com/file/d/1P3xBSHHB26fl5I7XyeRaTjwXtzGfPcpA/view?usp=sharing

+The light version without the audiofiles is here

 # JLPT Grammar Graph Database

 This is not a traditional Anki deck.
 It is a **relational grammar database** designed to mirror how the human brain actually stores information: through connections, not lists.